MitchellJThomas/markdown-cv/index.md

 href="https://www.tripwire.com/products/tripwire-enterprise/tripwire-axon-agent-platform-support-register/">Axon
 Agent Platform</a> to market emphasizing async messaging patterns using ActiveMQ and structured message definitions using Protobuf encoding.
-In all these efforts I introduced asynchronous messaging and micro-service patterns and development, API creation via REST and GraphQL and deployment using Docker and Kubernetes.
+In all these efforts I introduced asynchronous messaging and micro-service patterns, API creation via REST and GraphQL and deployment using Docker and Kubernetes.

-Facilitating team <a href="https://teamtopologies.com/">fast flow</a> and consistency created and maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.
+Facilitate team <a href="https://teamtopologies.com/">fast flow</a> and consistency created and maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.